-Accidents and injuries happen all the time.
+Accidents and injuries can happen at any time.

 2. Keep Kids Taken Care Of

-Aside from basic care, you should also know how to handle behavioral issues.
+But aside from basic care, you should also know how to handle behavioral issues.

 When you babysit for a family, it’s most likely that you end up as the oldest kid in the house.